deruiter/DCF77-Analyzer-Clock-V2.0/README.md

  You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

- The C++ code is far from optimized because I myself am an Arduino and C++ novice.
+ This C++ code is far from optimized because I myself am an Arduino and C++ novice.
  But even after learning some more now, I want to keep the code simpel and readable.
  That is why I maybe over-documented the code to help understand what's going on.

- HELP WANTED:
- I'm not experienced enough to get to the point where the second-tick of the Real Time Clock display is exactly in sync with the DCF pulse.
- Now there's a small time lag.
- If you have a solution, please let me know!

  Erik de Ruiter
  2014-2016